ctsai-1/wheelchair-design-platform/README.md

 #### Suggested text editor
 The text editor (IDE) used for the project was <a href="https://atom.io/" target="_blank">(Atom)</a>.
-Use git commands to open to open the codes in your text editor and to manage it while working.
+Use git commands to open the codes in your text editor and to manage it while working.

 #### Cloud server
-the project is based on a cloud server, where the data collected are uploaded and stored.
+The project is based on a cloud server, where the data collected are uploaded and stored.
 For this purpose the data centric design Hub prototype from Tu Delft has been used.

-1. creates an account, by signing up to this link [DCD hub](https://dwd.tudelft.nl/auth/signin?login_challenge=c84123b9885e483daef1bb1d8c2f8186) with your e-mail address, name and password.
+1. creates an account by signing up to this link [DCD hub](https://dwd.tudelft.nl/auth/signin?login_challenge=c84123b9885e483daef1bb1d8c2f8186) with your e-mail address, name and password.
 2. click on my thing button to create your THING and give it name.
 This will generate a thing id and an access token for your thing.
 3. Copy and save this information, as they will enble the communication between the hub and the raspberry.

 #### Raspberry Pi

 1. set up the laptop-raspberry direct connection by extracting the SD card and creating 2 text files at the root of the boot:
    * ssh (without any extension) to enable a secure shell protocol
    * wpa_supplicant.conf containing the following content

       ```bash
       country=NL
       update_config=1
       ctrl_interface=/var/run/wpa_supplicant

       network={
       ssid="YOUR_NETWORK_SSID"
       psk="YOUR_NETORK_PASSWORD"
                }
       ```
     to connect the raspberry to the network

 3. it would be needed an IP scanner to retrieve the IP address of your rasperry